-- 1. SBCSS shall process the amounts to be transferred from the member LEAs to SBCSS in accordance with the following schedule: - 50% of the amount based on the current year P-1 ADA after P-1 certification by the CDE will be transferred in March after ratification by the Superintendents' Council. - The balance, adjusted to P-2 ADA for regular school year and Annual ADA for extended school year after P-2 Certification by the CDE, will be transferred in September after ratification by the Superintendents' Council.
+- 1. SBCSS shall process the amounts to be transferred from the member LEAs to SBCSS in accordance with the following schedule: - 50% of the amount based on the current year P-1 ADA after P-1 certification by the CDE will be transferred in March after fiscal notification to the Superintendents' Council. - The balance, adjusted to P-2 ADA for regular school year and Annual ADA for extended school year after P-2 Certification by the CDE, will be transferred in September after fiscal notification to the Superintendents' Council.